Texas Snakeweed

 Maintenance

 Works well in rock gardens, and perennial gardens.
 Provides better color and does not spread as much as other broomweeds.
 Makes a good groundcover.
 Prefers dry soils.
 Usually an indicator of overgrazed lands.
-Propagation: seed, woody cutting.
+Native habitat: dry, open, calcareous mesas, plains and disturbed areas. grasslands, rocky, open slopes.

 Blooms January-December.
 A fan-shaped plant when in flower.
 Produces many slender, branching stems with tiny, yellow flowers cluster in tufts at ends of branches.
 The foliage is yellow-green and thread-like.
 Lower leaves are often shed by the time of flowering.
 The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.